Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Finally, Premium Seating, which is also date-specific, ranges from $29.99 to $139.99 (or more!) per day.
 Be careful on this point, however – that price includes two loungers, so don’t accidentally get double the amount you need (or spend twice as much).

-Here are two important notes about this pricing: again, we strongly recommend that, if interested in either of these premium add-ons, you book them as early as you possibly can, preferably when you buy your theme- and water-park tickets – Universal clearly expects these items to sell out, particularly during the summer.
-Unfortunately, bookings are completely non-refundable, regardless of the circumstance.
-Bookings for either option are not available online, so you’ll have to call Universal Reservations for cabana reservations at 877-801-9720 and premium seating reservations at (877) 489-8068.
+Here are two important notes about this pricing: again, we strongly recommend that if you are interested in either of these premium add-ons, you book them as early as you possibly can, preferably when you buy your theme and water park tickets—Universal clearly expects these items to sell out, particularly during the summer.
+Unfortunately, bookings are completely non-refundable, regardless of the circumstances.
+Bookings for either option are not available online, so you’ll have to call Universal Reservations at (877) 801-9720.

 Do you have a question about the information on this page or would you like to provide feedback?
 Please let us know by posting in our Orlando Informer Community on Facebook.